 construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

-Imagine this scenario: you arrive at the jobsite at 6:30 AM with coffee in hand, ready to start the day.
-The fence is cut.
-The storage container door is open. $15,000 in power tools and copper wire is gone.
+It's 6:30 AM.
+You pull up to the jobsite with coffee, and the fence is cut.
+The storage container is open. $15,000 in power tools and copper wire is gone.
 Again.

-This is the third overnight theft in two months.
-Your insurance deductible is $5,000, and your carrier warned that another claim might trigger policy cancellation.
-The project timeline just slipped another week because you can't frame without the stolen materials.
+Third overnight theft in two months.
+Your insurance deductible is $5,000 and your carrier warned that another claim could trigger policy cancellation.
+The project just slipped another week.

 Why Construction Sites Are Most Vulnerable After Hours